Bahari95/pyrefiga/README.md

 **pyrefiga** is a simulation and adaptive mesh refinement library based on Isogeometric Analysis (IGA).
 It builds upon and extends the capabilities of the [simplines](https://github.com/ratnania/simplines) project by A. Ratnani.

+** Modifications in this version were made by Mustapha Bahari (2025), including: **

+    Support for NURBS basis functions in CAD and IGA

+    Fast solvers

+    Examples on Poisson, Cahn-Hilliard, and Elasticity problems

+    Multipatch simulations

+    r-refinement (coming soon)

+    Adaptation to complex 2D and 3D geometries

+    Enhancements for multipatch and toroidal domains

+    Improvements to solver stability and adaptive mesh refinement

+    Extended support for visualization and performance diagnostics

 ## License

 This project is licensed under the [GNU GPL v3.0](LICENSE), as it includes and modifies code from the original [simplines](https://github.com/ratnania/simplines) library.

 © 2025 Mustapha Bahari.
-See the [NOTICE](NOTICE) file for details on original authorship and modifications.
+See the LICENSE file for more details.

 ## About `simplines`